 Employee errors or misconduct could result in regulatory sanctions or reputational harm, which could materially adversely affect the business, financial condition and/or profitability of Westaim.
 Misconduct by employees could include binding Westaim to transactions that exceed authorized limits or present unacceptable risks, or concealing from Westaim unauthorized or unsuccessful activities, which, in either case, may result in unknown and unmanaged risks or losses.
 Employee misconduct could also involve the improper use of confidential information, which could result in regulatory enforcement proceedings, sanctions and serious reputational harm.
 Westaim is also susceptible to loss as a result of employee error.
-While management will proactively take measures to deter employee misconduct or prevent employee error, the precautions management takes to prevent and detect this activity may not be effective in all cases, which could materially adversely affect the business, financial condition and/or profitability of Westaim.
+While management will proactively take measures to deter employee misconduct or prevent employee error, the precautions management takes to prevent and detect this activity may not be effective in all cases, which could materially adversely affect the business, financial condition and/or profitability of Westaim which could adversely affect the business, financial condition and/or profitability of Westaim.